Activities Office Secretary

 This group is for students interested in Health Sciences.

-Meetings: This group meets during the Health Science classes
+Meetings: This club meets during the school day.

 Intercultural Club (formerly Arabic Club)